darrensapalo/chainlink-codecamp/QUESTIONS.md

 }
 ```

-## 6. What is the expected completed work from the attendees?

-## 7. When does the "Open zeppelin contract wizard" get used?
+## 6. When does the "Open zeppelin contract wizard" get used?

-## 8. When does the newly created AccuWeather app get used?
+## 7. When does the newly created AccuWeather app get used?

-## 9. When do the IPFS Metadata get used?
+## 8. When do the IPFS Metadata get used?